Cyrus Mahboubian

-Cyrus Mahboubian (b.1986, London, United Kingdom) rejects conventional approaches to the digital manipulation of images in his work.
+Cyrus Mahboubian (b.
+1986, UK) rejects conventional approaches to the digital manipulation of images in his work.
 Instead, he embraces the raw immediacy of analogue processes and techniques, including the photographic format of the Polaroid.
-The resulting photographs inadvertently, though carefully, scrutinise the way in which our world has been mediated by the rapid proliferation of digital image-making devices.
-Cyrus Mahboubian’s “intentionally slow process” is a response to the exponential increase in speed and automatism of photographic technology in the twenty-first century.
+The resulting photographs inadvertently, athough carefully, scrutinise the way in which our world has been mediated by the rapid proliferation of digital image-making devices.
+Mahboubian’s “intentionally slow process” is a contemplative response to the exponential increase in speed and automatism of photographic technology in the twenty-first century.

-Cyrus Mahboubian’s work was exhibited at the 11th Fotografia Europea festival in Reggio Emilia, Italy (2016) and he has been Artist-in-Residence at the Gate Theatre in London (2014).
+Mahboubian’s work was exhibited at the 11th Fotografia Europea festival in Reggio Emilia, Italy (2016), and he was an Artist-in-Residence at the Gate Theatre in London (2014).
 He has taught workshops at venues including Tate Britain and The Photographers’ Gallery.
-Mahboubian lives and works in London.
+His first photobook, VISCERA, was published in 2019, with launches at Sotheby’s and London Art Book Fair at Whitechapel Gallery.
+Mahboubian currently lives and works in London.

 Selected Exhibitions